 Inspired by a great thread on the masks of Halloween over at MichaelMyers.net, I thought it strange that there was no similar resource for the masks of Friday the 13th.
 So I'm creating one here.
 Some information here can be sourced to a book or documentary, some has been informally passed around the artist community for quite a few years.
 I've attempted to write this down as accurately as possible.

-Thus far I've only touched on the masks from the Paramount films.
+There were 28 known masks pulled during production of the Paramount films and Jason Goes to Hell that bear a relationship to the original mold.
 It seems that once ReelFX (who worked in some capacity on virtually all of the Paramount F13 films) took control of the masks and molds from part 3, they typically cast new blanks for makeup artists working on set to finish for each new film.
 As such, there's an interesting continuity between the masks during the Paramount years, with new masks molded from old ones.
-This created masks late in the series that were bulbous distortions of the original, but still close enough to capture that iconic look.
+This created masks late in the series that were bloated distortions of the original, but still close enough to capture that iconic look.
 After Jason Goes to Hell (1993), the continuity between the masks formally ended, with brand new masks being sculpted from scratch for each film.

 Parts of what I've presented here are admittedly speculative.
 This is intended solely as a reference based on the best available information and not as the final word.
 I'm open to additions and corrections if well sourced, just comment below.
 Thanks.